GRIEF1/configs/README.md

 # configs
-Tired of finding out how to undo the multi line prompt in.zshrc
+Tired of finding out how to undo the multi line prompt in .zshrc